Leonard2310/SpamDetectorNetwork/README.md

 ### Training and Validation

-- Frozen feature extraction layers of DistilBERT model.
+- Hyperparameters tuned through validation set to find optimal settings.
-- Trained classification layer on training set, validated on separate test set for performance assessment.
+- Combined training and validation sets for final model training to minimize overfitting and maximize performance.

 ### Performance Evaluation

-- Evaluated model using metrics like loss and accuracy.
+- Evaluated model using metrics like accuracy, precision, recall, and F1-score.
-- Utilized plots for visualizing training progress and results.
+- Achieved an accuracy of 97% with strong recall, indicating minimal false positives and false negatives.

 ### Deployment and Monitoring

 - Deployed trained model in production for real-time spam detection.
-- Implemented monitoring to track model performance and gather feedback.
+- Monitored model performance and server uptime for reliability.

 ### File Structure